 Often people mix this up as they are not sure what category they are on.

-I have been often been told by directors of limited Company that they were self-employed as a result of running a limited company.
+I have been often been told by directors of limited Companies that they were self-employed as a result of running a limited company.

-Therefore, the main difference between a self-employed person and employed person is as follow.
+Therefore, the main difference between a self-employed person and an employed person is as follows.

-Usually,when we are self-employed, we run our business our self or employ people to work with us.
+Usually, when we are self-employed, we run our business ourselves or employ people to work with us.
 The financial risk is totally yours.
 You would have to register with revenue as being self-employed and the business would not be run through a limited company.

 Characteristics of an employed individual in the UK.

-- Do you have a contract which that states they are employed (it can also be implied)
+- Do you have a contract that states they are employed (it can also be implied)

 - The person will receive salary and benefits as stated in their contracts.